 This is a healthy sweet treat filled with the bright flavor of lemon.
-This recipe for Lemon Poppy Seed Muffins is paleo and vegan, so it is grain-free, gluten-free, and dairy-free.
-This lemon dessert is a delicious way to celebrate spring!
+This recipe for Lemon Poppy Seed Muffins is paleo and vegan-friendly!

 I saw this new paleo flour from Bob’s Red Mill in some recipes around the internet, so I bought a bag and used it as the base of this recipe (buy it on Amazon!).
 I loved how these turned out so much that I’ve already made two dozen of these lemon poppy seed muffins.